dentearl/quick_plot/README.md

 # quick_plot

-**quick_plot** is a Python script that uses matplotlib to create simple visualizations of data from the command line.
+**quick_plot** is a python script that uses matplotlib to create simple visualizations of data from the command line.

 ## Author
 [Dent Earl](https://github.com/dentearl/)